 Should you buy the Creative Outlier Gold?

-It depends.
+The Creative Outlier Gold is still a great buy in 2020, but some listeners may be better off saving a few bucks with the Creative Outlier Air.
 If you’re someone who has a collection of audio files on your smartphone and never stopped buying music with the advent of streaming services, then the Creative Outlier Gold earbuds are a great way to experience your library in a whole new light.
-If, however, you’re like me and most of my peers who no longer remember what it’s like to own music, then you may as well save a few bucks and get the Creative Outlier Air.
-That said, the ~2.5 additional hours of battery life and tempered frequency response may justify the Gold over the Air for you without the SXFI bells and whistles.
+Plus, the ~2.5 additional hours of battery life and tempered frequency response may justify the Gold over the Air for you without the SXFI bells and whistles.

 Yes, you may, but depending on the size you get, it may not fit into the case.
 Comply's memory foam true wireless ear tips attempt to remedy this problem, but it's heavily dependent on the size of the case and how much room there is in the earbud cutouts.